tilt-dev/company/product-development/README.md

 # Product Development

-## Deadlines for major product releases
-For major product releases, it may be helpful to establish a deadline, in order to help support account managers in communicating upcoming changes with customers, and in general, help them with general Tilt rollout plans.
-In particular:
-- Victor is responsible identifying major product releases.
-- Victor is responsible for establishing these deadlines, in close collaboration with Dan, Nick, and engineering folks in general, especially as it pertains to effort and timeline estimation.
-- Victor is responsible for communicating these deadlines to all Tilters _internally_.
-Account managers are responsible for communicating downstream expectations to customers per their good judgment.
-- Everyone should work together to avoid significantly delaying an established deadline, especially if downstream expectations have already been communicated to many customers.
-- We should use the due date field on epics and stories to capture deadlines.
-We should apply the due dates to the final marketing deliverables (e.g. blog posts, docs), instead of product change deliverables, so that account managers are equipped with artifacts to share with customers.

-## Encourage users to create and subscribe to GitHub issues
-We use Clubhouse stories and epics to track product changes.
-But we rely on GitHub issues to engage with the Tilt community.
-In addition to the [Exterminator creating GitHub issues for feature requests](../user-support/README.md#exterminator), Tilters should encourage all users to create GitHub issues, subscribe to existing issues, and 👍 them.
-In particular, by subscribing to an issue, a user will get a notification when it is closed (possibly informing them that a feature request is now implemented), bringing them back to Tilt for further product discussion.

 ## Workflow

 We want a good internal workflow so we can understand our customer pain points, collaborate to solve their problems, and measure the effectiveness of what we release.

 <img src="images/workflow.png" height="550" />

 The illustration above maps the people, tools, and deliverables in this product development cycle.
 Ideally, we run a flow where conversations with customers drive an internal process where high-level strategy informs the scoped and defined product changes we ship.
 And when we ship to customers, we measure impact so we can continue to adjust what we strategize and deliver.

+### Github for Community Support

+We rely on public Github issues to engage with the Tilt community.

+Tilters should encourage all users to create GitHub issues, subscribe to existing issues, and 👍 them.

+The Exterminator should create Github issues for all bugs and feature requests.
+For more details, see [the exterminator policy](../user-support/README.md#exterminator).

+By subscribing to an issue, a user will get a notification when it is closed (possibly informing them that a feature request is now implemented), bringing them back to Tilt for further product discussion.

-### Free-form discussion in Clubhouse stories
+### Clubhouse for Task Management

+We use Clubhouse stories and epics to track product changes.

-All Tilters are encouraged to collaborate in _discussing_ general ideas in a free-form fashion, with no strict process, no structure, no specific timelines, and no specific implementation commitments.
+All Tilters are encouraged to collaborate in _discussing_ general ideas.

 Tilters should prefer discussing ideas in Clubhouse stories, linking ideas together, thus building a web of good ideas that are easily searchable for posterity.

 ### Defining high-level business initiatives with Clubhouse epics

-All Tilters are encouraged to collaborate in _definining_ high-level business initiatives.
-Similar to general ideas, there is no strict process for collaboration, except that each business initiative should be documented as a Clubhouse epic.
+All Tilters are encouraged to collaborate in _definining_ high-level problems.

+There is no strict process for collaboration.
 As an epic becomes increasingly well-defined over time, it should have more and more of these components with increasing fidelity:

 - Problem statement
 - Solution scope
 - Attached stories with relevant ideas, including designs